Licentiate seminar application

 - An exception from the 5-year rule can be made in the event of collaboration in the form of multicentre studies, which are judged on individual merits.

-Many factors are taken into consideration by the Dissertation Committee when judging the suitability of a member of the Examination Board.
+Many factors are taken into consideration by the Dissertation Committee when judging the suitability of an opponent or a member of the Examination Board.
 Sometimes it is a matter of clear-cut COI, but situations also arise in which a reviewer is considered unsuitable owing to lack of objectivity despite there having been no formal breach of the COI rules.
 The purpose of these decisions is to prevent situations in which objectivity can be called to question.